$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Follow the game session with some tasty treats to keep your cat from waking you for food.

-Many cats love the early mornings routine of batting their owner with varying degrees of force until the owner finally relents and gets up to provide food.
+Many cats love the early morning routine of batting their owner with varying degrees of force, until the owner finally relents and gets up to provide food.

 A treat before bedtime may or may not help with this behavior with your cat but is worth a try.

-Although the cats may scratch at the door when we close the bedroom door, they eventually give up and either go to sleep or find another activity.
+Although the cat may scratch at the door when we close the bedroom door, they eventually give up and either go to sleep or find another activity.

 However in the meantime the cat may have scratched at the door causing damage and that is not acceptable.